There is a $250 deposit that is non-refundable!

 They will receive a parvo shot at four weeks of age.

-Puppies are allowed to leave my home after their Vet check between seven and eight weeks of age.
+Puppies are allowed to leave my home after their Vet check, at almost eight weeks of age.

 I now have a spay and neuter contract.
+Which is a binding contract.
 This must be signed before you take your puppy home.

 You must have your puppy spay or neutered by age six to nine months depending on what your vet says.